j-andrews7/Pipelines/Documentation/CN_Analyses_Pipeline.md

 ```

 #### 2.)
 Intersect CNVs with the Binned Genome.
-This will create a new column for each sample with a count for the number of elements that overlap each bin.
+This will create a new column for each sample with the copy number for the sample in that bin.
 After iterating through all the files, we'll end up with a matrix that we can use to plot after a bit of tweaking.
 This can be done with CNVs for **only one cell type** or **combining them all together**.
 I show doing it for both DL and FL samples here.

 ```Bash
 module load bedtools2